borason/performer/doc/manual/UserManual.md

 In note or curve mode, a track generates a single CV signal, typically a pitch or modulation signal.
 To control a voice with multiple signals, for example a pitch and velocity signal, two tracks can be linked together.
 The first track is used to generate the pitch signal while the second track generates the velocity signal.
 To make both sequences run in lock-step, the second track can be linked to the first track, essentially doubling the playback behaviour of the first track.

+> Note: A track can only be linked to preceeding track due to the internal architecture of the sequencer.
+This means that track 1 cannot use track linking, while track 2 can only be linked to track 1.
+Track 8 on the other hand can be linked to any of the tracks 1-7.

 Track modes, the physical routing to CV/gate outputs and track linking can be configured on the [Layout](#pages-layout) page.

 <h3 id="concepts-note-track">Note Track</h3>

-In note mode, which is set by default, a track uses step sequencing to output gate and CV signals.
-A sequence consists of a maximum 64 steps, with each step offering a
+In note mode, the default mode, a track uses step sequencing to output gate and CV signals.
+A sequence consists of a maximum 64 steps and there is a total of 16 sequences in the track corresponding to the 16 patterns.

 TODO

 <h3 id="concepts-curve-track">Curve Track</h3>

+In curve mode, a track also uses step sequencing with similar playback features to the note track.
+However, each step is defined as a curve shape.

 TODO